sap-tutorials/Tutorials/tutorials/btp-cf-buildpacks-node-create/btp-cf-buildpacks-node-create.md

     > **IMPORTANT**: Make sure you don't have another application with the name `myapp` in your space!
 If you do, use a different name and adjust the whole tutorial according to it.

-    > Also bear in mind that your application's technical name (in the route) must be **unique** in the whole Cloud Foundry landscape.
+    > Also, your application's technical name (in the route) must be **unique** in the whole Cloud Foundry landscape.
 We advice that you use, for example, your subdomain name or part of your subaccount ID to construct the technical name.
 In this tutorial, we use:  `node-1234-aaaa-5678`

 4. Inside `node-tutorial`, create a subfolder `myapp`.